SilShizukesa/final_project_ds/presentation/README.md

-# Final Project for Intro to Data Science
+# Final Project for Foundations of Data Analytics

-Here is a copy of the presentation used to discuss the results of the final project.

-(You can include a `.pptx` or `.pdf` version of your presentation here)
+In this section we have a copy of our presentation.
+There is an option for `pdf` as well as `pptx`.
+Both options contain the same information for consumption.